 Additional must know tips for writing about us pages

 There are a lot of best practices for writing an about page.
-If you do nothing else, make sure to have some type of call to action on this page.
-This call to action could be to subscribe to the website, checkout your YouTube channel, or read a specific blog post.
+If you do nothing else, have a call to action on this page.
+This call to action could be to subscribe to the website, check out your YouTube channel, or read a specific blog post.

-Your about page has the power to win over visitors because anyone who clicks it is interested in the reason why behind the website.
-This your chance to add a personal, but professional touch to your website to help visitors understand the value your website provides.
+Your About page has the power to win over visitors because anyone who clicks it is interested in the reason why behind the website.
+This is your chance to add a personal but professional touch to your website to help visitors understand the value your website provides.

 The about us page is not about you

-An about page is never about you personally.
+An about page is never about you.
 It’s about the website and why it exists.
-Even if you want to create a more personal and longer story driven about page, everything you mention has to tie back into why the website exists, what gives you the authority to write it and why it was started.
+Even if you want to create a more personal and longer story driven about page, everything you mention has to tie back into why the website exists, what gives you the authority to write it, and why it was started.

-There is no right way to to do this other than to focus on the essentials that readers need to know to trust the website.
-The wrong way is to get a bit too personal and verbose.
-Going on and on about how you like long walks on the beach and how you went to Mexico that one time.
+The only way to do this is to focus on the essentials readers need to know to trust the website.
+The wrong way is to get a bit too personal and lengthy.
+Going on and on about how you like long walks on the beach and how you went to Mexico once.

 Establish your unique selling point

-In other words talk about your unique selling point, your reason why anyone should care.
-This may involve the journey you were on that lead you to start the website.
-Don’t devolve into talking too much about yourself, keep it strictly about why the website came into being.
+In other words, talk about your unique selling point and why anyone should care.
+This may involve the journey that led you to start the website.
+Keep it from talking too much about yourself, strictly about why the website came into being.

 Also, your unique selling point should not be some millennial nonsense about changing the world or how your website will save humanity.
-Take it down a notch and just layout how you help people in some small way.
-By helping people in a small way, even if it’s a coffee blog you do end up making the world a better place.
+Take it down a notch and lay out how you help people in some small way.
+You make the world a better place by helping people in a small way, even if it’s a coffee blog.

 No need to get cute and clever.
-In your websites menu bar just call the about page “about.”
-Put it in the main menu at the top or the footer menu (or both).
-The reason you would want to put it in the footer but not the main menu is to keep the amount of links in your menu bar to a minimum.
+In your website’s menu bar, call the about page “about.”
+Please put it in the main menu at the top of the footer (or both).
+You should put it in the footer but not the main menu to keep the number of links in your menu bar to a minimum.

 Why should anyone listen to you?

 Key focuses about you personally should revolve around why you are qualified to write what you’re writing.
 Remember, no one cares about you until after they’re a fan.
-If they’re reading your about page then likely they are a new visitor.
+If they’re reading your About page, they are likely a new visitor.

 Throw in any “featured in _____” or any credentials you have.
-If no credentials, what about results or feedback from your audience?
-You need to include something in order to build trust.
+If you need credentials, what about results or feedback from your audience?
+You need to include something to build trust.

 Use a photo of yourself smiling

-Within reason.
-No need to have a full on goofy smile, but an inspiring picture of you looking happy and doing something cool makes people feel that you have things together and have the answers to success (even if you don’t).
+No need to have a full-on goofy smile, but an inspiring picture of you looking happy and doing something cool makes people feel that you have things together and have the answers to success (even if you don’t).
 Try to be in shape too.

-Also, make sure the picture is taken with a proper camera and not your phone.
+Also, ensure the picture is taken with a proper camera, not your phone.
 It does not need to be a studio shot, but it does have to be of respectable quality to invoke trust.

 Know your audience

 You have to have some idea of who will be visiting your website.
-Are they rich or poor, young or old, religious, moral, immoral.
+Are they rich, poor, young, old, religious, moral, or immoral?
 What do they struggle with?
 What language do they use to describe the problems they have?
-Use this language in your about page to convey that you understand and can help.
+Use this language in your About page to convey that you understand and can help.

-When you’re able to use phrases to describe the problems your target audience faces, it’s incredibly effective at conveying that your website has the solutions to the problems your audience has.
+When you can use phrases to describe the problems your target audience faces, it’s incredibly effective at conveying that your website has the solutions to your audience’s problems.

-Your about page will not be the most popular page on your website, but it will be one of the most important.
-It helps new visitors better understand your website, the value it provides as well as how to navigate it quickly and easily.
-You need an about page for any type of website so if you don’t already have one, get started creating a helpful “about us” page today.
+Your About page will not be the most popular page on your website, but it will be one of the most important.
+It helps new visitors better understand your website, the value it provides as well, and how to navigate it quickly and easily.
+You need an about page for any website, so if you don’t already have one, get started creating a helpful “about us” page today.